Xhst/ml-record-linkage/README.md

-# ML and DL approaches for Record Linkage with unstructured data
+# Machine Learning and Deep Learning approaches for Record Linkage with unstructured data
 Group project on Record Linkage with unstructured data in the context of Big Data Integration.

 ## 🔎 About